crossplane/crossplane/docs/stacks-guide-aws.md

 - Some of these resources have identifying attributes that are non-deterministic.
 In other words, they become known after the resource is provisioined.
-For instance, a VPC has a ID (VPC_ID) attribute which is consumed by other resources (like a Subnet), and only becomes known after the VPC is created.
+For instance, a VPC has an ID (VPC_ID) attribute which is consumed by other resources (such as a Subnet), and the ID only becomes known after the VPC is created.

-  To tackle this challege, we will need to retrieve the non-deterministic identifiers of the resources after their creation, and inject them to the dependent resources that require those attribute.
+  To tackle this challege, we will need to retrieve the non-deterministic identifiers of the resources after their creation, and inject them to the consumer resources that require those attributes.

 The rest of this section creates the resources for a configuration described in [the EKS user guide][eks-user-guide].
-For grouping all these resources together we will use a `CONFIG_NAME` variable, which will be prepended to the names of these resources in Crossplane, and their corresponding external resources in AWS.
-Keep in mind that if you create multiple such configuration in the same Crossplane cluster or the same AWS account, you will need to use different config names, otherwise there will be naming conflicts.
+For grouping all these resources together, we will use a `CONFIG_NAME` variable, which will be prepended to the names of these resources in Crossplane, and also their corresponding external resources in AWS.
+Keep in mind that if you create multiple such configurations in the same Crossplane cluster or the same AWS account, you will need to use different config names.
+Otherwise, there will be naming conflicts.

 ```bash
 # the name of the aws network configuration